Ohio Township, Monroe County, Ohio: Geography

 West Virginia lies across the Ohio River to the east: Marshall County farther north, and Wetzel County farther south.

-No municipalities are located in Ohio Township, although the unincorporated community of Hannibal lies in the township's east along the Ohio River.
+No municipalities are located in Ohio Township, although the census-designated place of Hannibal lies in the township's east along the Ohio River.

 Name and history

 Statewide, other Ohio Townships are located in Clermont and Gallia counties.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.